martinpiper/C64Public/MusicStudio2/MusicStudio/ReadMe.txt

 - FLUENT NOTES: slur command

-SLE - This block command enables sluring (or ties) of the next notes, the note will note release until SLD is disabled.
+SLE - This block command enables slurring (or ties) of the next notes, the note will note release until SLD is disabled.
 Envelope commands have no effect on the sound until the SLD command is used.
 Hard restart is also disabled for the voice by this command.

-SLR - Releases the slur (or ites) of the next note.
+SLR - Releases the slur (or ties) of the next note.
 Hard restart is also enabled for the voice by this command.